 How can I forget the 16th of November 2012?
 It was a day before my departure from Tel Aviv back to Manila.
 It was also the day when our group who conducted a financial seminar for our Oversees Filipino Workers (OFWs) went around, and saw the Old Jaffa in South of Tel Aviv.
 This was where I experienced two “explosions” in a day.

 Jaffa was a good contrast to explore from the usual character of Tel Aviv.
 It was a nice afternoon for a leisure walk around the Old City.
-We were looking for some trinkets and souvenirs to give as a present to family and friends.
-Suddenly, a siren began to wail.
+We were looking for some trinkets and souvenirs to give as presents to family and friends when suddenly, a siren began to wail.
 The long and loud siren warned us that another rocket was fired and we need to take cover.